ivan-hc/AM/docs/guides-and-tutorials/extra.md

 As you can see, there are all the files needed by any app listed in this database, also if an installation script for them does not exists.

-Apps installed this way will enjoy the same benefits as those that can already be installed from the database with the "`-i`" or "`install`".
+Apps installed this way will enjoy the same benefits as those that can already be installed from the database with the "`-i`" or "`install`" option.

 | [Back to "Guides and tutorials"](../../README.md#guides-and-tutorials) | [Back to "Main Index"](../../README.md#main-index) | ["Portable Linux Apps"](https://portable-linux-apps.github.io/) | [ "AppMan" ](https://github.com/ivan-hc/AppMan) |
 | - | - | - | - |